-Post Tenebras Lux: Download This New Symphonic Work Celebrating the 500th Anniversary of the Reformation
+Download Post Tenebras Lux: A Symphonic Celebration of the Protestant Reformation

 On October 31, 1517, Martin Luther nailed his Ninety-Five Theses to the castle church door in Wittenberg, Germany.
 “One hammer in the hand of an obscure Augustinian monk changed the world forever,” says Dr. R.C.
 Sproul.
 Five centuries later, Luther’s boldness for gospel clarity still echoes.

-Like the release of Glory to the Holy One and future hymn projects, Post Tenebras Lux serves as a key part of our ongoing strategy to proclaim the holiness of God and how it impacts all of life.
+Like the release of Glory to the Holy One and Saints of Zion, Post Tenebras Lux serves as a key part of our ongoing strategy to proclaim the holiness of God and how it impacts all of life.
 These musical projects seek to honor the transcendent beauty of the Lord while encouraging the church to pursue a new reformation in her worship and praise.

 The European Continent spiraled into darkness after the fall of the Roman Empire in the fifth century.
 The following millennium witnessed the descent of society, the church, and civilization into an age of corruption.
 Monophonic melodies or plainchant defined music during this age, and organum—a monophonic melody with another line sung at a fixed pitch, notably a perfect fourth or fifth—became the leading trend in music as the Renaissance approached.